Salvatore Auteri-Manzocchi

 Salvatore Auteri-Manzocchi (1845 in Palermo – 1924 in Parma) was an Italian opera composer.
 He was born in Palermo, Italy on 25 December 1845 and died in Parma, Italy on 21 February 1924.
 He was a student of Pietro Platania at Palermo and Mabellini at Florence.
 Once of his most successful works was the opera Graziella.

+His body is interred in a neoclassical tomb in the Catacombe dei Cappuccini in Palermo.

 Early life

 He was born the son of opera singer Almerinda Manzocchi on 25 December 1845.
 Growing up, he demonstrated an aptitude for music.